Disability discrimination at work solicitors

 - and it has a substantial adverse effect on your ability to carry out normal day-to-day activities.

-There are various types of workplace disability discrimination:
+Types of workplace disability discrimination:

-- Direct: this is when an employee is being treated unfavourably at work, because of their disability.
+Direct discrimination: When an employee is being treated unfavourably at work, because of their disability.

 Your employer has the right to request details of your disability at the recruitment stage, so that they can make adequate adjustments for your workspace, in the event you get the job.

 It is against the law in England and Wales to discriminate against an employee because of their disability.
 At the same time, it is not against the law to treat an employee favourably when making reasonable adjustments in relation to their disability.